fekoneko/pixiv-powerful-viewer/README.md

 This app allows you to locally view and search collection saved by [Powerful Pixiv Downloader](https://chromewebstore.google.com/detail/powerful-pixiv-downloader/dkndmhgdcmjdmkdonmbgjpijejdcilfh) browser extension.

+The app is build with _Tauri_ and uses _Rust_ on backend to load your collections faster.

 ## Download

 [Go to _Releases_ page](https://github.com/fekoneko/pixiv-powerful-viewer/releases)